-If any federal laws are enacted after December 31, 1996, other than the changes made by P.L.
-105-33 and P.L.
-105-34, and apply for taxable years beginning in 1997, the changes generally won't apply for Wisconsin unless retroactively adopted by the Wisconsin Legislature.
-If you depreciated an asset under different methods for federal and Wisconsin purposes in the year the asset was placed in service because Wisconsin didn't follow a provision of federal law for that year, you must continue to depreciate the asset under the Wisconsin method in future years.
+- If any federal laws are enacted after December 31, 1997, and apply for taxable years beginning in 1998, the changes generally won't apply for Wisconsin unless retroactively adopted by the Wisconsin Legislature. - If you depreciated an asset under different methods for federal and Wisconsin purposes in the year the asset was placed in service because Wisconsin didn't follow a provision of federal law for that year, you must continue to depreciate the asset under the Wisconsin method in future years.